Variation formulae for the volume of coassociative submanifolds: Second variation formulae

-The proof of the proposition is the combination of the following two calculations.
+\begin{proof}[Proof of Proposition $\ref{2Classic}$] The proof of the proposition is the combination of the following two calculations.
 As before, $v_1,\dots,v_k$ will denote the local basis defined by normal coordinates on $\Sigma$ at $p$, at time $t=0$.
 We can extend it in the direction $Z$ using $\iota_{t*}$.